saipradeepcs/Selenium_Cucumber_framework/README.md

 		plugin =  { "com.cucumber.listener.ExtentCucumberFormatter:target/cucumber-reports/report.html"} )
 ```
 * Now JVM will look for a feature file comprsing features located at "src/test/resources/functionalTests"
 * Every step in a feature requires a corresponding step defintion file.
-That's what "#glue" in the above "CucumberOptions" define.
+That's what **_glue_** in the above "CucumberOptions" define.
 It is telling that all step defintions are located at "stepDefinitions"(which is a package located in src/test/java)

 ```
 Feature File example: